-Email mistakes happen, and they happen to all of us.
-Who can truly say that they have never replied to all instead of to an individual, accidentally selected the wrong auto-fill email address, mistakenly included confidential personal information in an email, or made a typo that completely changed (for the worse!) the meaning of the message.
+Email mistakes happen to all of us.
+Who can truly say that they have never done a “reply to all”, accidentally selected the wrong auto-fill email address, mistakenly included confidential personal information in an email, or made a typo that completely changed the meaning of the message?

 Why the concern about email?
-Just think back to the Sony hack and resulting leaks for an example of what happens when supposedly “private” emails get exposed.
-Additionally, since email lives in so many places– on the sender’s computer, on corporate email servers, on Internet Service Provider’s (ISP) servers, on email service provider servers (for the sender and the receiver), on the receiver’s corporate email servers, and on the receiver’s computer– it makes for quite a number of potential breach targets!
+Just think about the biggest email and security hacks the public has experienced.
+And since email lives in so many places – the sender’s computer, corporate email servers, Internet Service Provider’s (ISP) servers, on email service provider servers (for the sender and the receiver), the receiver’s corporate email servers, on the receiver’s computer – it makes for quite a number of targets!

 While it is near impossible to create policies and procedures that prevent people from writing dumb and embarrassing email messages, the following tips will help you prevent email-based data security breaches:

 - Never include bank account numbers or credit card numbers, or copies of voided or cancelled checks, in the email body, or send unencrypted attachments that include this information.

 - Never include a social security number in the email body, or send unencrypted attachments that include social security numbers.